hyoeun93/todo-app-api/README.md

 * Rails version: 6.0.2.2

+### Install dependencies
+- bundle && yarn

+### Initialize the database
+- rails db:seed

 ### Run the project
-- rails db:seed
 - rails s (it should run on localhost:3000)

-* System dependencies

-* Configuration

-* Database creation
-- PostgreSQL 11
-- Includes a model called, "Todos" with two attributes.

-* Database initialization

-* How to run the test suite
+### How to run the test suite
-- rspec
+- rspec <br/>
+The project is testing todo model for a validation test to check a successful todo data must include "title" attribute.
+Because "title" is the main attribute of todo model, it is critical to check a new todo data includes the attribute when passed from the client side to the database.